vitoriapguimaraes/vitoriapguimaraes/README.md

 <hr>

-<p>Sou engenheira ambiental em transição para a carreira de <strong>Análise de Dados</strong>, motivada a encarar novos desafios.
+<p>Sou uma <strong>Análise de Dados</strong> com formação em Engenharia Ambiental, motivada a encarar novos desafios.
 Com perfil multidisciplinar e foco em resolver problemas, busco uma oportunidade para aplicar minha experiência e construir uma nova etapa na carreira, contribuindo com soluções estratégicas e inovadoras na área.</p>

-<p><small>I am an environmental engineer transitioning into a career in <strong>Data Analysis</strong>, motivated to take on new challenges.
-With a multidisciplinary profile and a focus on problem-solving, I am seeking an opportunity to apply my experience and build a new stage in my career, contributing strategic and innovative solutions to the field.</small></p>
+<p>I am a <strong>Data Analyst</strong> with a background in Environmental Engineering, motivated to take on new challenges.
+With a multidisciplinary profile and a focus on problem-solving, I am seeking an opportunity to apply my experience and build a new stage in my career, contributing strategic and innovative solutions to the field.</p>

 <hr>